Gal Oya National Park: Associated protected areas

 The Gal Oya Development Board established several protected areas to protect the catchment areas of Senanayake Samudraya and several other reservoirs.
 This also helped to prevent the soil erosion caused by burning of the Thalawa grassland by the villagers.
 The protected areas established in 1954 are Gal Oya National Park, Senanayake Samudraya Sanctuary, Gal Oya valley north-east Sanctuary, and Gal Oya valley south-east Sanctuary.
 Together these four reserves accounts for 63,000 ha of land.
 Administration and protection of the four protected areas, reducing human-elephant clashes and enforcing the flora and fauna ordinance are amongst the duties of the department.
-Rangers are stationed in four sites: Inginiyagala, Mullegama, Nilgala and Baduluwela.
+Rangers are stationed at four sites: Inginiyagala, Mullegama, Nilgala and Baduluwela.
 Additionally in 1974 the Buddhangala Sanctuary was also designated.
 Buddhangala is a monastery with ruins of a stupa and other buildings in the nearby Malwattai area.

 Features

 The elevation of the park varies from 30 m to about 900 m.
 Danigala, Nilgala, and Ulpotha are the mountains of the park.
 Rain is received during the North-eastern monsoon with average annual rainfall of 1700 mm.

 Crossing the Senanayake Samudraya by boat from Inginiyagala is an alternative method of accessing the National Park.
-Bird’s Island in the reservoir is an island used by birds for nesting.
+Bird's Island in the reservoir is an island used by birds for nesting.
 Where Gal Oya falls to the reservoir, water flows in a natural tunnel known as Makara Kata (Sinhalese for dragon's mouth) or simply Makara.
 Thousands of pilgrims visit Dighavapi stupa annually which is also situated in the area.
 The stupa was built in the 2nd century BC on the site where Buddha is supposed to have meditated on his third visit to Sri Lanka.
 Danigala has a historic importance as it was the home to the Henebadde Veddas.
 A rock near the Henebedde cave contains Brahmi inscriptions.